 The best way to quickly send your audience to a competitor’s live stream is to host a stream filled with technical problems.
 These include freezes and audio glitches.
 You need a smooth connection to let your audience watch live sports without issues.

 To create a stream that’s as clean as possible, ensure you have a strong connection and are set up on a good streaming platform.
 Some of the best platforms we recommend are Restream, Dacast, and Brightcove.
-Check out this list to see more streaming platform options.

 Another way to reduce technical errors is by using live chat to help your viewers troubleshoot common problems.
 For example, you can provide tips on the best browser to use, recommend users to move closer to their routers, or offer other advice for unfreezing video and audio.